Murders of Lee Rotatori and Thomas Freeman

-On June 25, 1982, Lee Gunsalus Rotatori, a 32-year old American woman, was sexually assaulted and murdered in her hotel room by Thomas Oscar Freeman in Council Bluffs, Iowa.
+On June 25, 1982, Lee Gunsalus Rotatori, a 32-year-old American woman, was sexually assaulted and murdered in her hotel room by Thomas Oscar Freeman in Council Bluffs, Iowa.
 The murder went unsolved for nearly 40 years, until it was announced by authorities in 2022 that the perpetrator had been identified as Freeman using investigative genetic genealogy.

 Around July 1982, Freeman himself was murdered by an unidentified perpetrator in Cobden, Illinois.
 His decomposing body was found in a shallow grave around three months after his murder.
-As of 2022, the murder remains unsolved and the case remains open, and investigators believe the two murders were connected.
+As of 2025, the murder of Freeman remains unsolved and the case remains open, and investigators believe the two murders were connected.

 Murder of Lee Rotatori

-Lee Rotatori was a 32-year-old American woman from Nunica, Michigan who had recently relocated to Council Bluffs to work at the nearby Jennie Edmundson Hospital in June 1982.
+Lee Rotatori was a 32-year-old American woman from Nunica, Michigan, who had recently relocated to Council Bluffs to work at the nearby Jennie Edmundson Hospital in June 1982.
 She was new to the area and did not have permanent housing, so she stayed at the Best Western Frontier Motor Lodge hotel for several nights.

 On the morning of June 25, 1982, Rotatori's boss called the hotel because she had not appeared for her first formal day of work.
 When employees went to check on her room, they found her murdered and turned over the scene to investigators.
 They found that she had been murdered by a single stab wound to the heart, and that she had been sexually assaulted.
 There were no formal suspects for decades.

 Investigation

 An Omaha World-Herald article dated July 4, 1982, published 10 days after Rotatori's body was discovered, reported then-Sergeant Larry Williams as saying, "the killer could have been five feet away or a thousand miles away."
 In an attempt to find answers, her employer and other local organizations put up rewards for thousands of dollars, but with no success.
-As a result, a cold case with no suspects or answers began and no suspects were revealed for decades.
+As a result, a cold case with no suspects or answers began, and no suspects were revealed for decades.

 In 2019, authorities submitted DNA evidence to Parabon NanoLabs in an attempt to identify a suspect.
 They additionally were assisted by volunteer genealogist and Elizabethtown College student, Eric Schubert.
 In February 2021, Thomas Oscar Freeman was found to be the apparent owner of DNA found at the crime scene.
 Freeman's daughter agreed to give a DNA sample, which confirmed him as the perpetrator of the murder.

 In 2022, it was announced by authorities that the perpetrator had been identified as Freeman.
 It was also revealed that Freeman himself was the victim of a murder around July 1982.
 His decomposing body was discovered on October 30, 1982.
-It was determined that his body has sustained multiple gunshot wounds before being thrown into a shallow grave.
+It was determined that his body had sustained multiple gunshot wounds before being thrown into a shallow grave.
 Investigators believe the two murders were connected.